vespa-engine/documentation/en/tutorials/text-search.md

 ---
-# Copyright 2019 Oath Inc. Licensed under the terms of the Apache 2.0 license.
+# Copyright Verizon Media.
+Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
 title: "Text Search Tutorial"
 ---